zephyrproject-rtos/zephyr/doc/kernel/nanokernel/nanokernel_synchronization.rst

    If multiple tasks in a microkernel application wait on the same nanokernel semaphore, higher priority tasks are given the semaphore in preference to lower priority tasks.
-However, the order in which equal priority tasks are given the semaphore is unpredictible.
+However, the order in which equal priority tasks are given the semaphore is unpredictable.

 Purpose
 =======